stablekernel/aqueduct/doc/db/modeling_data.md

 }
 ```

 When getting model objects from a database, each instance will represent one row.
-For example, consider the following table, and the previous example of `_User` and `User` persistent and model types:
+For example, consider the following table, and the previous example of `_User` and `User` persistent and instance types:

 id|name
 --|----